Reasoning over Semantic IDs Enhances Generative Recommendation: Experiments

 \subsubsection{Implementation Details.}

 We adopt Qwen3-1.7B \cite{Qwen3} as the backbone model and perform full-parameter fine-tuning throughout all stages.
 SID tokens are appended to the tokenizer vocabulary with randomly initialized embeddings.
 During SID–language alignment training, we use the AdamW optimizer \cite{AdamW} with a batch size of 1024 and apply early stopping based on the model’s performance on predicting the groundtruth SID given historical SID sequences.
 For enriched corpus construction, we call the GPT4o-mini API to synthesize semantically enriched SID–language data.
-Detailed prompt design, data examples, and the mixture ratios of different training sources are provided in Appendix~\ref{appendix:alignment_formats} and Appendix~\ref{appendix:enrich_prompts}.
+More detailed descriptions of the training data are provided in Appendix~\ref{appendix:alignment_formats} and Appendix~\ref{appendix:enrich_prompts}.

+During enriched SID-language alignment, we apply early stopping with patience to 2 and select the checkpoint with the lowest evaluation loss for the subsequent reasoning activation training.
+The reasoning activation stage is trained for only one epoch.
+This stage is not intended to teach the model recommendation reasoning from scratch, since the corresponding ability has already been established during enriched SID-language alignment.
+The reasoning activation mainly aims to improve instruction following and stabilize the response format, ensuring that the model consistently generates valid reasoning before making SID-based recommendations.
+This provides a reliable initialization for the subsequent reinforcement learning.

 In the reinforcement learning stage, we implement GRPO based on verl \cite{verl}.
 We set the rollout number to 16, the KL regularization coefficient to \(1\times10^{-3}\), and the batch size to 256.
 The weighting coefficient $\lambda$ before the format reward is set to 0.1, and the learning rate is fixed at \(5\times10^{-7}\).